zoeskan/MCB185/PYTHON_REFERENCE.md

 MCB185, and are considered illegal for homework purposes.

 + Recursion - functions that call themselves
-+ Dictionaries - maps, hashes, associative arrays
 + Sets - valueless dictionaries
++ Multi-dimensional data structures (except using strings in lists or dicts)
 + The `match` and `case` conditional statement
 + Comprehensions (list, generator, dictionary, set)
 + Exceptions: `try` and `raise`
 + Classes - object-oriented programming
 + Decorators - function wrappers
-+ Function annotations - function hints
++ Function annotations - descriptive hints for function parameters
 + Writing files - we use stdout and redirection instead
 + Dunders - for example, `if __name__ == '__main__':`
++ Lambda functions - anonymous functions

 Only 6 libraries are allowed in MCB185:

-+ argparse
++ argparse - creating standard command line interfaces
-+ gzip
++ gzip - reading compressed files
-+ math
++ math - various math functions
-+ random
++ random - random numbers, shuffling
-+ re
++ re - regular expressions
-+ sys
++ sys - used for `sys.argv`, `sys.stdin`, `sys.stderr` only

-To be clear, no other libraries are allowed, including the following common, and very useful libraries:
+To be clear, no other libraries are allowed.
+All of these common and useful libraries are illegal.

 + array
++ bio
 + csv
 + fileinput
 + io